emotion-js/emotion/CONTRIBUTING.md

 ## Documentation Website Development

-- Run above installation steps and then
+- Run above installation steps and then `cd` to the `site` directory.
-- Run `yarn start:site` to run a development server of gatsby.
+- Run `yarn dev` to run the Next.js development server.
-- Run `yarn build:site` to create a build of the assets for the documentation website.
+- Run `yarn build` to create a build of the assets for the documentation website.

 ## Changesets